Hajim School students can participate in study abroad programs in 19 countries.

 - Lance Floto of Computer Science took four classes that counted toward his major, visited 18 countries AND landed a summer internship while studying at AIT.

 - "Study abroad taught me how to be an adult,” says Maggie Curtis, who returned from AIT with 12 credits to count toward her computer science major.

-- Regan Wortley of mechanical engineering saw lots of castles, drank her first Guiness, and learned hurling and gaelic football during her "special, once-in-a-lifetime adventure" at Dublin.
+- Regan Wortley of mechanical engineering saw lots of castles, drank her first Guinness, and learned hurling and Gaelic football during her "special, once-in-a-lifetime adventure" at Dublin.

-- Michaela Wentz of chemical engineering eagerly siezed opportunities to explore and learn during her study abroad semester in Dublin.
+- Michaela Wentz of chemical engineering eagerly seized opportunities to explore and learn during her study abroad semester in Dublin.

 - "I will definitely return to New Zealand sometime, and when I do, I'll feel at home there,” says Lauren Dunlap of chemical engineering.

 - Hannah Middleswart of chemical engineering managed to adapt when she arrived to find that the classes she wanted to take were no longer offered—and was rewarded with some memorable experiences.

 - Shurouq Jihazi completed three high-level classes toward her electrical and computer engineering major, and 'widened her horizons dramatically.'